-Funds from the sale of carbon credits are reinvested into ongoing management of Country, protecting vulnerable habitats, cultural sites and community infrastructure from destructive wildfires and mitigating the impact of weeds and feral animals on threatened species.
-The project is enabling transfer of traditional knowledge between generations and it is improving the wellbeing of Traditional Owners by strengthening connection to country.
+Funds from the sale of carbon credits are reinvested into ongoing management of Country, protecting vulnerable habitats, cultural sites and community infrastructure from destructive wildfires, and mitigating the impact of weeds and feral animals on threatened species.
+The project enables transfer of traditional knowledge between generations and improves the wellbeing of Traditional Owners by strengthening their connection to country.